Jacaeber Kastor

 Jacaeber Kastor is a writer, artist, gallery-owner and curator of psychedelic art.
-He is former owner of the successful Psychedelic Solution gallery in New York’s West Village.
+He is former owner of the successful Psychedelic Solution gallery in New York's West Village.

 Biography

 Early life

-Kastor grew up in Berkeley, California and was exposed to the 1960's counter-culture as a young man.
+Kastor grew up in Berkeley, California and was exposed to the 1960s counter-culture as a young man.
 His parents were abstract artists.

 He picked up the habit of drawing from his mother, a serial doodler who covered the family desk pad with abstract drawing while talking on the phone.

 While working as a traffic patrol boy in 1965 he was hit by a car and seriously injured.
 Bedridden, he began drawing elaborate topographical landscapes with settlements.
-He began collecting psychedelic posters and handbills from venues in the Bay Area during the 1960’s.
+He began collecting psychedelic posters and handbills from venues in the Bay Area during the 1960s.

 Before becoming a gallery owner, Kastor was a competitive skier, racing in Squaw Valley.

 Artist

-In 2001 his drawings were shown in a retrospective exhibit titled “The Psychedelic Sun & Other Drawings” at Brian Chambers The Chambers Project gallery in Nevada City, California.
+In 2019 his drawings were shown in a retrospective exhibit titled “The Psychedelic Sun & Other Drawings” at Brian Chambers The Chambers Project gallery in Nevada City, California.

 Writer

 Kastor is a contributing author of The Art of the Fillmore, a book about San Francisco rock posters.
 He published and contributed writing to a booklet about Stanislav Szukalski titled "Song of the Mute Singer."
-Between 1991–1995 he worked as a columnist for Wes Wilson’s ‘Off the Wall’ magazine, writing about psychedelic rock concert poster art & culture.
+Between 1991 and 1995 he worked as a columnist for Wes Wilson's ‘Off the Wall’ magazine, writing about psychedelic rock concert poster art & culture.

 In addition to his work as author of books, he wrote editorial content as the New York correspondent for UK magazine Zigzag in 1982.
-In the early 2000’s he became a contributing writer for Juxtapoz Magazine, and was given a credit as “Psychedelic Guru” on the masthead.
+In the early 2000s he became a contributing writer for Juxtapoz Magazine, and was given a credit as “Psychedelic Guru” on the masthead.